Irish Christmas traditions

 This page is primarily about the pre-Christmas customs the traditions that help to set the atmosphere of this magical time of year.

-But you can also follow these links to find out about traditions of specific days over the Christmas period and how to prepare some of the delicious seasonal dishes that accompany them.
+But you can also follow these links to find out about traditions of specific days over the Christmas period, and how (get your appetite ready!) to prepare some of the delicious seasonal dishes that accompany them.

 Decorating the home